U.S. Women's Open (bowling): Tournament history

-2025 Event
+2026 Event

-The 2025 U.S. Women's Open was held June 10–17 at Sun Valley Lanes in Lincoln, Nebraska, with the live finals broadcast on CBS Sports Network.
-The tournament had 108 entries and a total prize fund of $280,750, with a $60,000 top prize.
-Fifth-seeded New Hui Fen of Singapore climbed the ladder, eventually defeating top seed Jordan Snodgrass, 290–188, in the championship match.
-It was the fifth PWBA Tour title for New and her second major.
-She also set a stepladder finals record (since the Tour's 2015 relaunch) with a four-game pinfall of 1,026 pins.
+The 2026 U.S. Women's Open was held June 11–16 (PTQ on June 9) at Royal Pin Woodland Lanes in Indianapolis, with the live finals broadcast on CBS Sports Network.
+The tournament had 108 entries and a total prize fund of $279,000.
+The top 36 players (1:3) cashed, with $60,000 going to the winner.
+Fourth-seeded Jillian Martin climbed the ladder, eventually defeating top seed and former U.S. Women's Open champion Sin Li Jane in the championship match.
+After the two tied the regulation match at 212, Martin won on the fourth ball of sudden death roll-off, getting a strike to Jane's 9-count.
+It was the fourth PWBA Tour win for Martin and her second major.

 A five-person stepladder format was used for the final round.